spotify/luigi/README.md

 ### Using the central planner

 The --local-scheduler flag tells Luigi not to connect to a central scheduler.
 This is recommended in order to get started and or for development purposes.
 At the point where you start putting things in production we strongly recommend running the central scheduler server.
-In addition to provide locking so that no two tasks can be run at the same time, this server also provides a pretty nice visualization of your current work flow.
+In addition to provide locking so the same task is not run by multiple processes at the same time, this server also provides a pretty nice visualization of your current work flow.

-If you drop the *--local-scheduler* flag, your script will try to connect to the central planner, by default at localhost port 8000 (TODO: verify).
+If you drop the *--local-scheduler* flag, your script will try to connect to the central planner, by default at localhost port 8081.
 If you run

     ./bin/spluigid